anshusubedi01/project/README.md

 - `GET /admin-login.php` - Admin login page
 - `GET /admin-logout.php` - Admin logout

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

 ## 📞 Support

 For support, email: info@socialeventsystem.org

 ---

-**Note**: This is a complete working system.
-Make sure to:
-1. Import the database schema first
-2. Test all user flows
-3. Verify admin functionality
-4. Check all validations work properly